adambard/learnxinyminutes-docs/fr-fr/d.html.markdown

     writefln("Later: data = %d, str = %s", mc.data, mc.other);
 }
 ```

-With properties, we can add any amount of logic to
-our getter and setter methods, and keep the clean syntax of
-accessing members directly!

-Other object-oriented goodies at our disposal
-include `interface`s, `abstract class`es,
-and `override`ing methods.
-D does inheritance just like Java:
-Extend one class, implement as many interfaces as you please.

-We've seen D's OOP facilities, but let's switch gears.
-D offers
-functional programming with first-class functions, `pure`
-functions, and immutable data.
-In addition, all of your favorite
-functional algorithms (map, filter, reduce and friends) can be
-found in the wonderful `std.algorithm` module!

 Avec les propriétés, on peut constuire nos setters et nos getters
 comme on le souhaite, tout en gardant un syntaxe très propre,
 comme si on accédait directement à des membres de la classe.